lgbrownjr/ser2bt-bridge/README.md

 - [ ] I'm not sure if this even doable, but attempt to allow multiple concurrent bluetooth connections, especially if the item listed above is completed.
 - [ ] Continue testing *Overlay FS* as a means to protect the SD cards from corruption.
 - [ ] Make the ser2bt_status script run more effeciently - if possible.
+---

+## Known issues:
+- With respect to full installation, I can't get the services to load in a manner where the e-paper screen does not wake up soon enough in the boot sequence and takes 20 seconds for the pi to completely to start the status screen.
+  - Basic installation has not boot issues.
+- For some reason, while connected via bluetooth, one cannot update the OS, or githib repositories.
+A workaround, is to open a `screen` session, tehn perform any update taskes.
+Another workaround would be to ssh into it as well...